 Former HHS Secretary Leavitt details the strategy for the next influenza pandemic in this document.

-The HHS Centers for Disease Control and Prevention (CDC) checklist is designed to assist medical offices and ambulatory clinics in improving their pandemic influenza preparedness.
+The CDC checklist is designed to assist medical offices and ambulatory clinics in improving their pandemic influenza preparedness.

 This 2009 American Journal of Infection Control report provides information related to the infection preventionist’s responsibilities related to emergency management.

 The APIC Emergency Preparedness Committee created this guide to help shelter staff and others reduce the risk of secondary disease transmission in shelters.

 These recommendations provide basic infection control guidance to prevent exposure to or transmission of infectious diseases in temporary community evacuation centers.

 Rapid environmental health assessment form for shelters during disasters.

 This 2009 American Journal of Infection Control article assists emergency managers in developing an infection prevention program for points of dispensing.